Skip to content

 Argentina flagArgentina

-10% is standard in restaurants.
-Tip is not included on the bill.
+10% is standard in restaurants for good service.
+Tips are not included on the bill.

 Tipping customary